onehoax/restaurant_ui/README.md

-# Mock Restaurant UI with Nuxt 3 and Tailwind
+# Mock Responsive Restaurant UI with Nuxt 3 and Tailwind

 ## Setup